News, Updates, Changes, and Schedules

 Addressing Campus Mail

 Use the addressee's name and the departmental name, address, and campus zip code.
-All information is available in the campus Centrex telephone directory.

 The use and reuse of manila envelopes for campus mail is encouraged but not required.
 Be sure when reusing manila envelopes that the previous addresses on the front and back of the envelopes are obliterated so there is no question as to whom the envelope is to be delivered.